 Top of the page

-When the lining of the sinus cavities gets inflamed from a viral infection like a cold, it swells.
-This is viral sinusitis.
-The swelling can block the normal drainage of fluid from the sinuses into the nose and throat.
-If the fluid cannot drain and builds up over time, bacteria or fungi (plural of fungus) may start to grow in it.
-These bacterial or fungal infections can cause more swelling and pain.
-They are more likely to last longer, get worse with time, and become chronic.
+Acute sinusitis (short-term) is usually caused by a virus, but it can sometimes be caused by bacteria.
+When the mucous membranes inside the nose and sinuses get inflamed from a viral infection like a cold, they swell and make more mucus.
+This can block the normal drainage of fluid from the sinuses into the nose and throat.
+If the fluid and mucus can't drain, they build up over time.
+Bacteria may start to grow in them.
+These bacterial infections can cause more swelling and pain.

 Other common symptoms of sinusitis may include: